TL;DR

 What Exactly is Burnout?
 It’s More Than Just a Bad Day

-The World Health Organization (WHO) doesn't classify burnout as a medical condition, but as an "occupational phenomenon."
+The World Health Organisation (WHO) doesn't classify burnout as a medical condition, but as an "occupational phenomenon."
 It is a syndrome specifically resulting from chronic, unmanaged workplace stress.
 It’s the final stage of a long, draining journey, not a temporary blip.

 Burnout is characterised by three distinct dimensions: